 Every road trip should start with coffee, so this one was no exception.
 The town of Linton was fairly empty except for a tasty little coffee shop downtown.
 With delicious drinks in hand, we were ready to explore the area.

 Our next stop was Bloomfield.
 This town boasted the county courthouse and a few fun stores.
 We picked up a puzzle at a wonderful (and large) toy store and poked around a nearby boutique.

-At 2,307 feet long and 157 feet tall, the Tulip railroad trestle is one the longest of this type of bridge in the world still in use today.
-It was really quite the sight to see.
+At 2,307 feet long and 157 feet tall, the Tulip railroad trestle is the longest of its type of bridge in the world still in use today.
+It was really quite a sight to see.
 It was built in 1906 which is pretty amazing when you stop to think about it.